RyotaUshio/obsidian-latex-theorem-equation-referencer-docs/Math Booster Docs/Search & link auto-completion/Editor auto-completion.md

 Math Booster lets you insert links to theorems or equations with ease.

-In the editor, type `\ref` (by default; you can change it as you like in the plugin settings).
+In the editor, type `\ref` (by default).
 Then, live suggestions for all theorem callouts & equation blocks in the entire vault show up.

 - `Enter`: insert a link to the selected item.
 - `Shift`+`Enter`: insert a link to the note containing the selected item.